 Research

-With the aim of targeting bacteria with aminoglycosides, membrane-active peptides and modified oligonucleotides, we have been asking the following questions:
+In our research on targeting bacteria with aminoglycosides, membrane-active peptides and modified oligonucleotides, we address the following research questions:

-• How to find good cellular targets for antibacterial peptide nucleic acids?
+• How can we find suitable cellular targets for antibacterial peptide nucleic acids?

-• How to deliver peptide nucleic acid oligomers to bacterial cells?
+• How can we deliver peptide nucleic acid oligomers to bacterial cells?

-• How the crowded environment of the cells affects diffusion, dynamics and biochemical reactions of biomolecules?
+• How does the crowded environment of cells affect diffusion, dynamics and biochemical reactions of biomolecules?

 Research areas include:

-• enzyme diffusion and function in the crowded environments,
+• the study of enzyme diffusion and function in the crowded environments,

-• design of ligands targeting the bacterial ribosome and mRNA,
+• the design of ligands targeting the bacterial ribosome and mRNA,

-• delivery of peptide nucleic acid (PNA) oligomers to bacterial cells,
+• the delivery of peptide nucleic acid (PNA) oligomers to bacterial cells,

 • coarse-grained models for proteins and nucleic acids,